Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 UTP 2.0 introduces the following breaking changes to custom network interfaces:

 * UTP 2.0 no longer has the concept of `NetworkInterfaceEndPoint`; the more general `NetworkEndpoint` replaces `NetworkInterfaceEndPoint`.
 As a result, you do not need to implement conversion logic between `NetworkEndpoint` and `NetworkInterfaceEndPoint` anymore, so `INetworkInterface` omits `CreateInterfaceEndPoint` and `GetGenericEndPoint`.
-* You no longer need to provide a `NetworkSendInterfac`e through `CreateSendInterface`. `ScheduleSend` handles `Send` operations, which get passed a `PacketsQueue` containing the packets to send.
+* You no longer need to provide a `NetworkSendInterface` through `CreateSendInterface`. `ScheduleSend` handles `Send` operations, which get passed a `PacketsQueue` containing the packets to send.
 * The `ScheduleReceive` method doesn't use the (now obsolete) `NetworkPacketReceiver` to propagate received packets to the rest of UTP.
 Instead, implementations of `ScheduleReceive` should fill the `PacketsQueue` passed in with the received packets.
-* Most implementations of `INetworkInterface` are now fully compatible with Burst.
+* Implementations of `INetworkInterface` must now be fully compatible with Burst.
 If an implementation is incompatible with Burst, you can wrap it into a compatible implementation with the new `WrapToUnmanaged` extension method.
 * You must now create `NetworkDriver`s using a custom network interface using the static `NetworkDriver.Create` method.
 For example, `NetworkDriver.Create(new MyCustomInterface())` creates a `NetworkDriver `named `MyCustomInterface()`.
 Directly constructing a `NetworkDriver` with `new` is deprecated.
 * `INetworkInterface.Initialize` now takes another parameter: a reference to the packet padding, and you can increase this value to reserve space for headers.